Grounds and Jumpers: What’s the Difference?

 Jumpers Keep The Power Flowing

-Utility jumper sets are designed to provide a temporary electrical path that allows current to bypass a de-energized section of conductor while still keeping the system as a whole energized.
-This enables linemen to safely perform maintenance or repairs without interrupting service to the remainder of the circuit.
-In practical terms, jumper sets allow customers’ lights to remain on while utility workers are doing maintenance outside.
+Utility jumper sets provide a temporary electrical path that allows current to bypass a de-energized section of conductor while still keeping the system as a whole energized.
+In other words, the jumper creates a detour around electrical “road work” in the circuit and gives a path for current to keep moving.
+Once in place, jumper sets permit linemen to safely perform maintenance or repairs without interrupting service to the remainder of the circuit.
+In practical terms, jumper sets allow customers’ lights to remain on while utility workers are able to do necessary work on the grid.

 Ground Sets Keep Linemen Safe

-Ground sets serve a fundamentally different role.
-Rather than maintaining the flow of electricity, they are designed to safely divert it.
-Ground sets are installed on de-energized conductors or equipment to provide a low-resistance path to ground in the event the system becomes inadvertently energized.
-It is a safety measure meant to protect utility workers.
+Ground sets serve a fundamentally different role than jumper sets.
+Rather than maintaining the flow of electrical current, they are designed to safely divert it.
+It is similar to a runaway truck ramp, where the safest thing to do to stop a truck that has lost its brakes on a steep hill is to redirect it away from traffic and onto its own ramp.
+The hope is that the runaway truck ramp will never be needed, but if it is, it can be a life saver.
+In a similar fashion, ground sets are installed on de-energized conductors or equipment to provide a low-resistance path to ground in the event the system becomes inadvertently energized.
+It is a safety measure meant to protect utility workers from a runaway truck of electrical current.

 Unexpected energization can occur through several mechanisms, including backfeed, induction, or switching errors.
 Ground sets provide a critical layer of protection by directing fault current away from workers and toward the earth, giving linemen the opportunity to safely clear the line if such an event occurs.
 Grounds can also be used in creating equipotential zones where voltage differences in the defined area are minimized, thus mitigating the potential for current to flow through the zone.
 In equipotential zones, even if there is an outside fault causing an increase in system voltage, the increase is uniform within the zone and there will be minimal risk associated with touch or step potential.